QuickBooks Payroll Calculator: Calculate Employee Paychecks, Payroll Taxes

 Gross Pay

-Gross pay refers to the total employee earnings before deductions and taxes.
+Gross pay is the total amount an employee earns before taxes and deductions are applied.

 Net Pay

-Net pay is the final amount employees receive after payroll taxes and deductions are subtracted.
+Net pay is the final amount an employee receives after payroll taxes and deductions are subtracted.

 Payroll Tax

-Payroll tax includes federal, state, Social Security, and Medicare taxes deducted from employee wages.
+Payroll taxes include mandatory federal, state, Social Security, and Medicare deductions withheld from employee wages.

 Pre-Tax Deductions

-These deductions reduce taxable income before taxes are applied.
+Pre-tax deductions reduce taxable income before taxes are calculated.

 Examples include: